EaglerPorts/betaProxy/README.md

 # Beta Proxy

-Beta Proxy is a custom TCP <--> WebSocket bridge built specifically for Minecraft Golden Age Minecraft web ports.
+Beta Proxy is a custom TCP <--> WebSocket bridge built specifically for Minecraft Golden Age web ports.

 This project does not contain any of Minecraft's intellectual property.
 This project does use the legacy Minecraft networking protocol.